Course start date and registration

 This course is led by senior practitioners in the subject area.

-After purchase you will access the course on this page from 7th November 2022.
+After purchase you will be able to access the course on this page from 27th April 2023.

 About the course

 The purpose of this course is to provide an introduction to Indigenous Peoples’ rights in the context of projects taking place in or near the lands and waters they use or have traditionally occupied.